SkygearIO/skygear-doc/content/js/query.md

 });
 ```

-You can configure complex condition as following
+You can configure complex conditions as the following:

 ``` javascript
 let clickQuery = Query(Note);